top of page

 Statistical Horizons

-Virtual
+Virtual (Zoom)

-MY LATEST RESEARCH
+LATEST RESEARCH

-Published in to Frontiers in Psychology, led by QRClab graduate student Tristan Tibbe, we introduce two bias-corrected bootstrap confidence interval methods for use with the indirect effect, describing their relation to bias assumptions made by the current bias-corrected bootstrap confidence interval and comparing their performance to existing methods used in the area of mediation analysis.
+Published in Frontiers in Psychology, led by QRClab graduate student Tristan Tibbe, we introduce two bias-corrected bootstrap confidence interval methods for use with the indirect effect, describing their relation to bias assumptions made by the current bias-corrected bootstrap confidence interval and comparing their performance to existing methods used in the area of mediation analysis.

-At Advances in Methods and Practices in Psychology, led by QRClab graduate student Jessica Fossum, we compare power estimates from six commonly used tests of the indirect effect for mediation analysis, concluding that power estimates from the joint significance test, Monte Carlo confidence interval, and percentile bootstrap confidence interval are similar enough to not have to use bootstrapping for power analysis
+At Advances in Methods and Practices in Psychology, led by QRClab graduate student Jessica Fossum, we compare power estimates from six commonly used tests of the indirect effect for mediation analysis, concluding that power estimates from the joint significance test, Monte Carlo confidence interval, and percentile bootstrap confidence interval are similar enough to not have to use bootstrapping for power analysis.

 Published in Collabra: Psychology, in collaboration with Dr. William Leo Donald Krenzer (Duke University) and QRClab graduate student Jessica Fossum, we explore how registered reports have been implemented at journals, explores the typical time to publication of the journal's first registered report, and common barriers in adopting registered reports.